-11. Premises and f 11.
-Premises and facilities Requirement Evidence previously provided (pre-populated from last accreditation application form or annual monitoring declaration) Evidence still current?
+11. Premises and facilities Requirement Evidence previously provided (pre-populated from last accreditation application form or annual monitoring declaration) Evidence still current?
 If no, provide new evidence in the next column New evidence The Accredited Study Provider must ensure the premises and facilities (both physical and digital) are of an appropriate and adequate standard for delivery.
 Yes/No